Hooker, California

-Hooker is an unincorporated area in northwest Tehama County, California, near Hooker Creek.
+Hooker is an unincorporated area in northwestern Tehama County, California, United States, near Hooker Creek.
 It is an agricultural community.

 History

 The community takes its name from J. M. Hooker, who settled near the mouth of Hooker Creek in 1852.
 Hooker railroad station took its name from the creek.

 A post office was in operation at Hooker from November 20, 1885.
 It was reestablished on May 31, 1889, and was closed on October 31, 1928.
 The community once had a schoolhouse, Hooker School, now defunct.

 Population

 Based on 1990 census data, a United States Department of Agriculture report found that the population of the Hooker block group aggregation was 3,011.